 Example: the concrete use of the abstract concepts is illustrated in a (simple) example.

-In Section 2.1, we will describe the INDENICA variability modelling core language.
+In Section 2.1, we will describe the core part of the Integrated Variability Modelling Language.
 We will introduce the required elements and expressions to define a basic configuration space including Boolean and non-Boolean variabilities.
 We will further describe the dependency management capabilities of this language to restrict configuration spaces.
 Finally, we will describe the definition of (product) configurations based on configuration spaces.

-In Section 2.2 we will describe the advanced concepts of the INDENICA variability modelling language.
-We will introduce extensions that are required to satisfy the specific requirements in the INDENICA project like the support for service-ecosystems, for service technology and meta-variability.
+In Section 2.2 we will describe the advanced concepts of the Integrated Variability Modelling Language.
+We will introduce extensions that are required to satisfy the specific requirements in particular drawn by in the FP7 INDENICA project like the support for service-ecosystems, for service technology and meta-variability.

-INDENICA Variability Modelling Core Language
+Integrated Variability Modelling Core Language

 This section describes the core language of the IVML.
 In this language, a project is the top-level element that identifies the configuration space of a certain (software) project.
 In terms of a product line, this may either be an infrastructure as a basis for deriving products or a final product.
 In a project the relevant modelling elements will be defined.
 We describe this in the first part of this section.
 In the second part, we introduce the type system supported by the IVML.
 These types can be used to declare different types of decision variables.
 The dependency management capabilities to restrict the configuration space of a project will be described next.
 Finally, we will introduce the configuration concept of the IVML, which enables the definition of specific (product) configurations based on the configuration space defined in a project.